 Research reports and clinical or laboratory investigations…

-Should reflect a practical application to general dentistry and inform readers of etiology, diagnosis, treatment, or prevention of disease or abnormalities.
-The manuscript should identify and document the purpose and plan, methods, and controls.
+Should reflect a practical application to general dentistry and the etiology, diagnosis, treatment, or prevention of disease or abnormalities.
+The manuscript should document the purpose, methods, controls, and results of the investigation and include a discussion of relevant literature.

 General Dentistry is peer reviewed; the review process may take up to 4 months.
 To ensure that your manuscript moves through the review process as quickly as possible, please follow the steps below when preparing your submission.